Covid-19 boosters for millions more as Omicron cases increase

 Some Tories reacted with dismay, with tens of backbenchers pledging to vote down plans for vaccine passports to be made mandatory for large venues.

+Writing in the Sunday Telegraph, he said: “This train will go on until someone has the presence of mind to pull the communication cord.

+“So as well as debating Plan B measures, we should be asking ourselves whether we want to restore the dignity of controlling our own lives or not.
+It’s time for this to end.”

-The Sunday Telegraph also reported that a number of Cabinet ministers could attempt to block any potential “Plan C” measures.
+The same newspaper also reported that a number of Cabinet ministers could attempt to block any potential “Plan C” measures.

 No 10 has maintained there are “no plans” to go further with measures in England, amid reports that proposals are being drawn up for a Plan C, featuring even tougher rules.